sjstein/R8-Industry-Tool/instructions.md

 - View car type information (read-only)
 - Edit whether the producer creates Empties or Loads
 - Adjust processing hours and capacity
-- Modify outbound tags (enter using spaces or commas as separators)
+- Modify processed tags (enter using spaces or commas as separators)

 #### Find/replace:
 In the lower right corner of the industry window there is a `find` button.
-This will bring up a dialog allowing you to search / replace strings outbound tag fields of the particular industry.
+This will bring up a dialog allowing you to search / replace strings in the processed tag fields of the particular industry.

 ## Saving Changes